kstulgys/dev-portfolio/content/home.md

   Anyhoo, your net-suits will allow you to experience Fry's worm infested bowels as if you were actually wriggling through them.
 There's one way and only one way to determine if an animal is intelligent.
 Dissect its brain!

-  For the last time, I don't like lilacs!
-Your 'first' wife was the one who liked lilacs!
-Ven ve voke up, ve had zese wodies.
-But existing is basically all I do!
-Michelle, I don't regret this, but I both rue and lament it.

-  Is that a cooking show?
-So, how 'bout them Knicks?
-That's the ONLY thing about being a slave.
-Can I use the gun?
-You guys aren't Santa!
-You're not even robots.
-How dare you lie in front of Jesus?

-  Bender!
-Ship!
-Stop bickering or I'm going to come back there and change your opinions manually!
-Negative, bossy meat creature!
-If rubbin' frozen dirt in your crotch is wrong, hey I don't wanna be right.

-  I just want to talk.
-It has nothing to do with mating.
-Fry, that doesn't make sense.
-When I was first asked to make a film about my nephew, Hubert Farnsworth, I thought "Why should I?"
-Then later, Leela made the film.
-But if I did make it, you can bet there would have been more topless women on motorcycles.
-Roll film!

-  Ah, yes!
-John Quincy Adding Machine.
-He struck a chord with the voters when he pledged not to go on a killing spree.
-We don't have a brig.
-Daddy Bender, we're hungry.
-Okay, it's 500 dollars, you have no choice of carrier, the battery can't hold the charge and the reception isn't very…
+image: /assets/dustin-lee-jlwvautloaq-unsplash.jpg
+projects:
+  project:
+    description: >-
       Do a flip!
 Does anybody else feel jealous and aroused and worried?
 Bender, this is Fry's decision… and he made it wrong.
 So it's time for us to interfere in his life.
 Hey!
 I'm a porno-dealing monster, what do I care what you think?

       Yes, if you make it look like an electrical fire.
 When you do things right, people won't be sure you've done anything at all.
 Hello Morbo, how's the family?
 Anyhoo, your net-suits will allow you to experience Fry's worm infested bowels as if you were actually wriggling through them.

-  I saw you with those two "ladies of the evening" at Elzars.
-Explain that.
-Kids don't turn rotten just from watching TV.
-That's right, baby.
-I ain't your loverboy Flexo, the guy you love so much.
-You even love anyone pretending to be him!
+    tags: 'React, Gatsby'
+    title: Some second title
-image: /assets/dustin-lee-jlwvautloaq-unsplash.jpg
+    image: /assets/estonian-saunas-hrezsflqf4i-unsplash.jpg
-meImage: /assets/me.jpg
 ---